kanes115/SongGenerator/README.md

 -----------------------

-Wywołanie programu:
+Running a program:

-./NarcoticMelodies start <path> <number of songs> <length of each song> <X-dur>
+./NarcoticMelodies <path> --start <number of songs> <length of each song> <X-dur>

+<path> is a path where you want your melodies to be stored (new folder is made)

+--start means it is a first run of a program - creates new random songs in a scale X

-and later, to mark output songs and generate new
+and later, to mark output songs and generate new ones:

 ./NarcoticMelodies generate <path> <mark0> <mark1> ... <mark n>

 mark should be in range of 0 to 10